warren-bank/HLS-Proxy/README.md

   * when the cache grows larger than this size, the oldest data is removed to make room to store new data
   * when this option is not specified:
     * default value: `20`
+* _--cache-key_ sets the type of string used for keys in the cache hashtable
+  * this option is only meaningful when _--prefetch_ is enabled
+  * `0` (default):
+    * sequence number of .ts file w/ .ts file extension (ex: "123.ts")
+      * pros:
+        * shortest type of string
+        * makes the log output easiest to read
+      * cons:
+        * in the wild, I've encountered video servers that assign each .ts file a unique filename that always terminate with the same static sequence number
+          * this is a really weird edge case, but this option provides an easy workaround
+  * `1`:
+    * full filename of .ts file
+  * `2`:
+    * full URL of .ts file
 * _-v_ sets logging verbosity level:
   * `-1`:
     * silent